uob-hep-cad/cryosub/README.md

 git clone --recurse-submodules https://github.com/uob-hep-cad/cryosub.git

-## Data Acquisition
+## "Slow Control" Data Acquisition

-There are Python scripts that control the power to the Cryosub and acquire data located in the `Scripts` subdirectory.
+There are Python scripts that control the power to the "power over wires and a heating resistor" Cryosub and acquire temperature data located in the `Scripts` subdirectory.

 There are three python processes that should be run in parallel